Dubai was one of the first large international cities to openly welcome tourism returning after the initial waves of COVID lockdown in July 2020.

 The Oman Border from Dubai

 This is again varying and changing constantly, you will need to keep up to date with news from Oman authorities.
 Tourists visas were being issued in December, though a spike in cases saw things change again later in the month.
 At the time of writing, you can again get a 10-day visa but with a 7-day self-quarantine.
 Do check in advance before planning a land border crossing from the UAE to Oman.
 Different rules may apply to citizens from the GCC.

 A Dubai Family Vacation in 2021?

 No one has a crystal ball and can predict what will happen next.

-The promise of a quick vaccine roll out in the UAE gives some confidene and hope of a return to “normal” conditions but it’s still early days and does not cover children.
+The promise of a quick vaccine rollout in the UAE gives some confidence and hope of a return to “normal” conditions, but it’s still early days and does not cover children.